Unovamata/Amazing-Mirror-Randomizer/Readme.md

 Randomized items:
 - Looking for chests?
 Use your map screen.
 Areas that have chests in them don't glow until they've all been opened (even if you don't have the area map).

+# Known problems
+With the "Randomize Enemies" mode you can maybe softlock your run, as of right now testing is needed for that kind of problem, the softlock happens because the GBA is performing a lot of palette changes on a specific timeframe, it only happens on very specific rooms, so further development is needed to remove that conflict.

+The "Randomize Enemies" mode ruins the color palettes of some of the entities in the game, as of right now, there's no known fix for that.

 # In Closing...
 If you enounter any problems running the randomizer, please please please report it to the Randomizer GitHub page (either the master branch if you're using a release version, or the test-branch if you're testing out one of the new features slated for next release).
 It can't be fixed if I don't know about it!

 If you wish to contact me, you can do so by hitting me up on Discord (TG#7181) or on Twitter (@ThatGuy4878) for a question or comment.
 I also share a lot of my progress on the Kirby Speedrunning discord in the #romhacks channel there (https://discord.gg/H46jaZY).

 I hope you have fun playing!